Scheduler

 }

 The lock uses the shared database (SQLite, PostgreSQL, or MySQL) — no Redis required.
 Locks auto-expire via TTL, so crashed processes don't block future executions.
-The scheduler_locks table is created automatically on first use.
+The scheduler_locks table is managed by Svelar core migrations.
+If the lock store is unavailable, the task fails instead of running without a distributed lock.
+Graceful shutdown also surfaces lock cleanup failures for schedulers with overlapping-protected tasks.

 Task Examples